idio-sync/romm-comm/README.md

 - Near real-time ROM collection statistics in voice channel, bot status and via command
 - Platform-specific ROM searches that provide download link and game/file information
 - Per platform firmware file command that lists firmware files/information and provides download links
-- Custom game console emoji uploads upon bot installation, use of said emojis in bot responses and stats
+- Custom game console emoji uploads upon bot installation, use of said emojis in bot responses and stats.
-- Help command that lists all commands
+- QR code generation for 3DS/Vita rom installation via apps like FBI/[FBI Reloaded](https://github.com/TheRealZora/FBI-Reloaded)/[VitaShell](https://github.com/RealYoti/VitaShell) and downloads direct to console (download endpoint auth must be disabled on RomM instance).
+React to /search or /random reply with the custom qr_code emoji to trigger.
 - "Switch Shop Info" command that lists instructions on how to connect to the [Tinfoil](https://tinfoil.io/Download) endpoint of connected RomM server (download endpoint auth must be disabled on RomM instance)
 - Rate-limited Discord API interactions